antarctica/lantern/docs/stores.md

 For increased performance, GitLab stores use a `GitLabLocalCache` to automatically maintain a local cache of Records.

+> [!NOTE]
+> Local caches are branch specific.
+Changing branch will automatically invalidate an existing cache.

 The cache is a local folder consisting of:

 ```text